evildmp/BrachioGraph/docs/explanation/hardware.rst

 If you're using card for the arms, it needs to be stiff in both directions.
 Picture-mounting board is ideal.
 A picture-framing shop will almost certainly give you free off-cuts.

-:ref:`Wooden sticks as illustrated <get_started>` don't require cutting and are easy to obtain.
+:ref:`Wooden sticks as illustrated <tutorial>` don't require cutting and are easy to obtain.